NxPKG/khulnasoft-docs/content/1.1.1.1/encryption/dns-over-https/make-api-requests/dns-wireformat.md

 ## Using POST

 When making requests using `POST`, the DNS query is included as the message body of the HTTP request, and the MIME type (see below) is included in the `Content-Type` request header.
-Cloudflare will use the message body of the HTTP request as sent by the client, so the message body should not be encoded.
+Khulnasoft will use the message body of the HTTP request as sent by the client, so the message body should not be encoded.

 The following is an example request.
 The same DNS query for `www.example.com`, using the POST method would be: